Cymru Older People’s Alliance – Summary Constitution

 The maximum number of charity trustees is 12.
 The charity trustees may not appoint any charity trustee if as a result the number of charity trustees would exceed the maximum.

 (1) Elected Trustees

-(ii) At the first AGM the Chairs /Vice-Chair elected by Forums/Groups in each region shall be appointed as trustees by the AGM.
+(i) The Chairs /Vice-Chair elected by Forums/Groups in each region can be appointed as trustees by the AGM.

-(iii) Subsequently every two years the Chairs/Vice-Chairs from each region will alternately retire but will be eligible to stand for re-election by their region.
+(iii) Subsequently every three years the Chairs/Vice-Chairs from each region will alternately retire but will be eligible to stand for re-election by their region.

 (iv) The region may at any time decide to nominate for appointment a new charity trustee where a vacancy has arisen.
-A person so appointed will stand for election by the voting members at the next AGM.
+A person so appointed will stand for ratification of election by the Forum Representatives (voting members) at the next AGM.

 (2) Nominated (Co-opted) Trustees

 (i) The Board may appoint up to 4 trustees who have additional skills and knowledge that the Elected Trustees do not posses

 (ii) Such appointment will be made at a formal meeting of the Board

 (iii) Each appointment will be for a period of 3 years renewable for one further term